ComiaIan/CS222Team10Lab3/README.md

 - **Abstraction:** The Diary class used Abstract classes to define a general template or blueprint for a set of related classes, promoting code reuse and organization.

-- **Modularity:** Functionality is separated into `Diary.cs` for logic and `Program.cs` for user interaction and flow.
-The Diary class is a self-contained module for diary management.
-The Program class is responsible for user interaction and control flow, keeping concerns separate from diary logic.

 ## 📄 How to Run the Application

 1. Open the project in **Visual Studio** or any C#-compatible IDE.